 Who should avoid microneedling at home?

-As always, consult your doctor before doing this or any other cosmetic or medical procedures.
-Here’s a list of potential contraindications to MN especially at home.
+As always, consult your doctor before doing this or other cosmetic or medical procedures.
+Here’s a list of potential contraindications to MN, especially at home.

 - Severe acne.